javajon/pact-with-kubernetes/readme.md

 Kubernetes is now ready to start accepting some declarations so it can standup the ms-cities and h2 database we require for the Pact verification.

+## Deploy the Containers ##

 ### Deploy h2-world-a Container ###

-    Build and deploy the database
+    Build and deploy the database container

     cd h2-world-a && ./gradlew pushImage && cd ..